Ring Signatures vs. zkSNARKs: A comparison

 How do ring signatures work?

 Ring signatures need an existing group of people on both sides of each transaction.
-One signature is enough to send a ring signature message, while the other group members function as decoys.
+One signature is enough to send a ring signature message, while the other ring members function as decoys.
 Using our previous example, the sending group of people would be “the White House personnel” and the receiving one “the general public”, as the data leak was not sent to any one single individual.
-Since it is not computationally possible to single out the participants in the transaction through their keys, this method preserves user anonymity.
+Since it is not computationally possible to single out the participants in the transaction through their keys, therefore preventing the signature from being traced back to the specific ring member who signed the message, this method preserves user anonymity.

 Although they bear similarities to group signatures, ring signatures differ on two grounds.
 First, the anonymity of the individual keys involved in a ring signature is irrevocable.
 Then, no additional setup is needed to determine a signing set, which means that any random set of keys can act as decoys with or without the knowledge of the key owners.
 In other words, any member of the network can form part of a decoy group with or without their knowledge.

-Ron Rivest, Adi Shamir, and Yael Tauman Kalai introduced the concept of ring signatures in 2001 at ASIACRYPT.
+Ron Rivest, Adi Shamir, and Yael Tauman Kalai introduced the concept in 2001 at ASIACRYPT.
 Since then, they have been used for several real-life applications, including privacy enhancement on public blockchain networks.

 Real-Life Applications of Ring Signatures

-When Ron Rivest et al. released the original ring signature paper in 2001, they mentioned a few real-life use cases of ring signatures.
+When Ron Rivest et al. released the original ring signature paper in 2001, they mentioned a few real-life use cases of this technology.
 Here are a few suggested real-world applications.

 As we saw in the White House dilemma, whistleblowing is tremendously helped by plausible deniability.
 However, if this were to be facilitated by technology, it could potentially be a lot safer for leakers.

-Using ring signatures, individuals and victims can expose documents and materials that prove particular government and private cover-ups without exposing their identities.
+Using rings, individuals and victims can expose documents and materials that prove particular government and private cover-ups without exposing their identities.
 Even when you can tell that a government official was behind the leak, the exact identity of the signer will remain unknown.

-One variant of the fundamental ring signature structure involves linkability to avoid the double spending problem.
+One variant involves linkability to avoid the double spending problem.
 This concept allows observers to determine if one group member (for example, a bank) was responsible for any ring signatures, giving them legitimacy.

 Although deniable signatures are not mainstream, they have been outlined as a possible way to send and receive messages with third-party encryption.
 This kind of signatures would not be transferable to anyone except their original recipient, and observers would not be privy to information about both the sender and the receiver.

 Monero is a private blockchain network with a circulating supply of 18.2 million $XMR and a $2.6B market cap.
-It uses ring signatures along with Ring Confidential Transactions (an advanced form of ring signature that also involves stealth addresses) to drive private crypto transactions.
+It uses ring signatures along with Ring Confidential Transactions (an advanced form of rings that also involves stealth addresses) to drive private crypto transactions.

 Monero uses several public keys pulled with a triangular distribution method, and the signer's keys create a ring of possible signers.
 All the possible signers are equally valid, making the transaction output untraceable.
 This creates plausible deniability for each transaction output.